Texas Hold’em Hand Simulator

 As always, the made pocket pair is in the best position pre-flop, although the overcards aren’t too far behind in winning percentage by the river.

 On first glance, this flop seems very good for the pocket Jacks, since no overcards or made straights or flushes are possible yet.
 Interestingly, however, the calculator shows that Player 2 has become the favorite to win the hand.
-Besides hitting an Ace or King, he now has a flush draw and a backdoor straight draw.
+Besides remaining outs to hit an Ace or King, he now has a flush draw and a backdoor straight draw.

 Player 3 should be folding to any bet here unless he wants to bluff.
 He hasn’t improved his hand at all, aside from a long shot backdoor straight draw.
 Even if he hits his Ace, he loses to Player 2 because of his lower kicker.